RxLaboratory/Ramses/src-docs/docs/dev/server-reference/shots.md

-# Queries for managing assets
+# Queries for managing shots

 !!! hint
     There is no method to retrieve shots directly; shots are returned by the project method [`getProjects`](projects.md#getprojects)